 - For regulating the immune system

 - For glutathione production.
-This is the body’s main detoxification enzyme that is responsible for removing various toxins and heavy metals, including mercury, lead, cadmium, arsenic, nickel, tin, and aluminum.
+This is the body’s main detoxification enzyme that is responsible for removing various toxins and heavy metals, including mercury, lead, cadmium, arsenic, nickel, tin, and aluminum from the body.

 - Regulating inflammation by controlling homocysteine levels.
-People who are not methylating properly will have very high homocysteine levels putting them at higher risk for cardiovascular problems.
+People who are not methylating properly will have very high homocysteine levels putting them at higher risk for heart attacks or other cardiovascular problems.

-- Having properly functioning tumor suppressor genes (the switches that turn cancer on or off).
-These can be deactivated when there is an unaddressed methylation issue.
+- Having properly functioning tumor suppressor genes.
+These are the switches that turn cancer genes off and can be deactivated when there is an unaddressed methylation issue.

 The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase.
 This enzyme plays a role in processing amino acids and is important component in a chemical reaction that involves vitamin B9 (folate).
 Specifically, this enzyme converts 5,10-methylenetetrahydrofolate into a molecule called 5-methyltetrahydrofolate.
 This reaction is a required step in a process that converts homocysteine (an amino acid) into another amino acid called methionine.
 Methionine is used by your body to make proteins, utilize antioxidants, and to assist your liver in processing fats.

-Having adequate folate levels is important for many bodily functions including the repair of DNA, detoxification, improving mood, controlling homocysteine levels, and keeping inflammation in check.
 Folate is the natural form of vitamin B9 and is found in fruits, asparagus, leafy greens, beef liver, and whole grains.
-Folic acid is its synthetic counterpart and is used to manufacture lower-quality vitamin supplements and is also being added into processed foods with the intention of preventing nutritional deficiencies.
+Folic acid is its synthetic counterpart and is used by manufacturers to make lower-quality vitamin supplements and is also being added into processed foods with the mistaken intention of preventing nutritional deficiencies.

 What you can do:

-- Get tested for mutations of the MTHFR gene to see if your having problems with detoxification.
+- Get tested for mutations of the MTHFR gene to see if you’re having problems with detoxification.

-- Take a look at your supplements and make sure that they contain the bio-available form of vitamin B9.
+- Examine your supplements to make sure they contain the bio-available form of vitamin B9.
 These include folinic acid, or methylfolate, not folic acid.

 - Because MTHFR impacts the process of methylation, it is also recommended that you take the methylated form of B12, known as methylcobalamin, rather than the more commonly available cyanocobalamin form.
-B12 absorption is essential for good mental health and is also compromised by the MTHFR mutation and by other factors listed above.
-You can find Methylated forms of both folate and b12 supplements online or in health stores.
+B12 is also compromised by the MTHFR mutation and by the other factors listed above.
+You can find Methylated Folate and B12 online or in health stores.

 - Start supplementation slowly so that the body can begin detoxify in a controlled manner.

 - Since 1998, the US and Canada have enriched bread flours, cornmeal, pasta, rice, and other grain products with synthetic folic acid.
-These should be avoided in you have a methylation issue.
+These should be avoided if you have a methylation issue.

-- Eat a whole foods diet, preferably organic, with foods that are naturally high in folate, these included: beans, lentils, dark leafy greens, spinach, avocados, asparagus, broccoli, tropical fruits and oranges.
+- Eat a whole foods diet, preferably organic, with foods that are naturally high in folate, these included: dark leafy greens, spinach, avocados, asparagus, broccoli, tropical fruits and oranges.